jayhatha/heist-game/README.md

 *Update 8/23:* Cleaned up the main game loop (a little bit).
 Began adding unit tests with QUnit for easier debugging if I want to make more changes later.
-(I'll probably write a blog post about making QUnit work with TravisCI, because it was certainly ... a process.)
+I wrote a blog post about [making QUnit work with TravisCI and ES6](https://medium.com/@strutting/how-to-set-up-automated-testing-with-qunit-travisci-and-es6-f96666438e5), because it was certainly ... a process.

 # **HEIST**